 Geographic Origin and Distribution

 Elves live almost everywhere on Ardu.
-Most Sitha elves still live in The Eternal Forests and on the Evergreen Peninsula, however some tribes still inhabit other primeval forests, like the Wooden Bow and the Wolven Forests.
+Most Sitha elves still live in The Eternal Forests and on the The Evergreen Peninsula, however some tribes still inhabit other primeval forests, like the Wooden Bow and the Wolven Forests Wolven Forests.
 Even the Long Forest far in the north holds some Sitha Tribes.
-Norn elves are further spread, yet, even after the Norn Exodus, some tribes still live in The Eternal Forests, and continue to inhabit the lower levels of the worldtrees.
+Norn elves are further spread, yet, even after the Norn Exodus, some tribes still live in the Eternal Forests or on the Evergreen Peninsula , and continue to inhabit the lower levels of the worldtrees.
 Far in the east, the Norn are ruling the massive realm of Cun Moragh Norn, which is governed by the norn queen on her throne in Carcosa and which holds the majority of Norn on Ardu today.
 But besides them, there are still other Norn tribes living in the forests of Caldaven, Aquira, Culmeria and also the Wolven Forests far in the northwest of Ardu.
+The times are over though, in which most elves of the north dwelled in worldtrees, because the time in which those giants covered all of Ardu, if such a time ever existed, is over.
+The Long forest holds four worldtrees still, and the number of worldtrees still present in Caldaven can be counted by two hands.
+Even in Cun Moragh Norn only about twenty tribes can call a hometree their own, and there are about seven true Onauru left in the wolven forests, some of which belong to Sitha, and some to Norn which additionally also claim the surrounding forest.
+Therefore the term Sitha and Norn, "Leaf" and "Root", has lost its original meaning and describes just tribes which can trace back the heritage of their customs to different sources.
+To this day, many Norn and Sitha tribes of the "narrow forests" hold at least a healthy dose of mistrust against each other, which can escalate to open hostility, once both cultures fight for the same territory.
+But there are also stories of appreciation, common understanding and mutual support and even tribes which trace their ways back to both kind of elves now that the old days of segregation are over.
 The Eadun elves live with the humans and are usual part of human settlements, even though Eadun elves try to remain aloof from their neighbors.
 The most Eadun live in the Kingdom of Haven, yet they also spread over the whole globe, and there is no human realm today which does not have it's share of eadun elven or halfelven citizens.
 The drow live in the giant labyrinthine network called underdark, which spans beneath all of Ardu.
 Here they build their cities, and here they return to from their raids on the surface world.
 A large hub is naturally found beneath Cun Moragh Norn and The Eternal Forests, but as the underdark knows no boundries, so don't the drow.

 Elven eyes are adapted to the constant dim light of the forests, and thus more responsive to light, allowing elves to see up to 60 feet under usual night conditions without any inhibition, although absolute darkness blinds them just like it does with humans.
 Drow, who inhabit the constant darkness of the underdark, have adapted even better and can see almost twice this distance without inhibition, yet are at disadvantage when exposed to bright daylight, due to being blinded.
 As elven do not dream, but rather meditate in a dreamless sleep, they do not enter the counterrealm like humans do.
 This inhibits their connection to the fae and makes them more resilient against being charmed.
 Also magic can't put them to sleep as there is no connection to exploit.